 Up Your Magnesium

-Use Raw Honey For Sweetness
+Use Raw Honey

-Swap Milk For Dark
+Swap Milk Choc For Dark

-Limit Portion Size
+Watch Portion Size

-Set Yourself A Time Limit
+Set A Time Limit

-Set daily limits for yourself – once you get a feeling for chocolate, tell yourself that, if you still want it in half an hour, you can have it.
-But just make sure you stick to the above point and don’t devour the whole slab in one sitting.
+Set daily limits for yourself – once you get a craving for chocolate, tell yourself that, if you still want it in half an hour, you can have it.
+But just make sure you stick to the previous point and don’t devour the whole slab in one sitting.
 That way, you won’t just eat it for the sake of it, you’ll eat it because you really, really want it – and there’s nothing wrong with a little treat now and again.